Space Launch System core stage: Main structural elements

 The core stage's 2 propellant tanks – the "wet' structures – are each built up from a number of barrels, 2 rings, and 2 domes.
 A barrel consists of eight vertically, linearly-joined "panels", welded in the VWC.
 Each dome is manufactured from 12 gore panels, first joined into a gore dome in the GWT, a Y-ring, and an end cap, joined by conventional circumferential friction-stir welds.
-These elements are assembeld into whole domes in the CDWT.
+These elements are assembled into whole domes in the CDWT.
 Segmented rings, used to connect domes and barrels and to provide stiffness, are produced using the SRT.
-These items are then welded together circumferentially in the VAC, starting with a forward dome, then barrels, one by one – 5 for a LH_{2} tank, 2 for a LO_{x} tank – then the aft dome.
+These items are then welded together circumferentially in the VAC, starting with a forward dome, then barrels, one by one – 5 for a LH_{2} tank, 2 for a LOX tank – then the aft dome.
 With the stiffening rings installed, these elements make up a propellant tank.
 After initial assembly, tanks undergo testing and remediation.
 X-ray radiography is used to inspect welds for quality.
 Any defects in welds are corrected using automated and manual techniques.
 Substantial technology development was required to enable the self-reacting friction stir welding of the core stage's propellant tanks, as the metal making up their walls was thicker than any previously joined using the technique.